 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Louisville, the Old Louisville East neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-In addition, with a nice mix of college students, safety from crime, and decent walkability, the Old Louisville East neighborhood rates highly as a college student friendly place to live, and one that college students and their parents may want to consider.
-NeighborhoodScout's analysis shows that it rates more highly for a good place for college students to live than 88.8% of the neighborhoods in KY.
+Also, with a nice mix of college students, safety from crime, and decent walkability, the Old Louisville East neighborhood rates highly as a college student friendly place to live, and one that college students and their parents may want to consider.
+NeighborhoodScout's analysis shows that it rates more highly for a good place for college students to live than 88.0% of the neighborhoods in KY.
 This often also means that the area has certain amenities and services geared towards college students, from undergraduates to graduate students.

 In addition, even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
 What many people don't realize is that most of America's premier vacation locations are also very walkable.
 The Old Louisville East neighborhood is among the top 5% of American neighborhoods in terms of walkability.